Odd Ways Your Menstrual Cycle Changes You

 Scatterbrained

-Ever felt scatterbrained, felt like you couldn’t multitask, or regularly spaced out more than usual?
+Ever felt scatterbrained?
+Like you couldn’t multitask or are regularly spaced out more than usual?
 This is normal!
-Right up until you start your period.
-Mid-cycle ovulation causes lower serotonin levels and can definitely affect your ability to concentrate.
+Right up until you start your period, mid-cycle ovulation causes lower serotonin levels and can affect your ability to concentrate.
 Some people can’t function at all.

 Fluctuations in hormones may alter the chemical balance in the brain.
 This can also induce mood swings women find themselves in during their monthly menstrual.